johnchik/NER-and-KG-with-GPT/README.md

 # Data Analytics Practice Opportunity 2023/24

-This repository provides the source code of project "Enhancing Historical Insights: Named Entity Recognition (NER) and Knowledge Graph Construction on the _Chinese Student Weekly_ with ChatGPT"
+This repository provides the source code of project "**Enhancing Historical Insights: Named Entity Recognition (NER) and Knowledge Graph Construction on the _Chinese Student Weekly_ with ChatGPT**"

 We built a pipeline of text prepocessing, named entitiy recognition and knowledge graph construction.